DalilaSalamani/MLFastSim_Documentation/docs/ML_Model/training.md

 ## Multiple geometries

 The model in this case is tasked to learn to reconstruct showers coming from different calorimeter geometries.
-At first, the model learns to reconstruct showers using two simplified geometries of lead-tungestate and silicon-tungestung.
-The model learns p(x|e,a,g), where **(e,a,g)=(energy,angle,geometry)**
+At first, the model learns to reconstruct showers using two simplified (idealized) geometries of lead-tungestate (PbWO4) and silicon-tungsten (SiW).
+The model learns p(x|e,a,g), where conditions **(e,a,g)=(energy,angle,geometry)**

 ### Multi-task learning

 In the multi-task learning, the model is trained on a fixed number of tasks (calorimeter geometries in our case) and it can be evaluated only on the same tasks.
-The multi-task VAE model is trained on showers coming from the two simplified geometries lead-tungestate (PBW04) and silicon-tungestung (SiW).
+The multi-task VAE model is trained on showers coming from the two simplified geometries lead-tungestate (PBW04) and silicon-tungesten (SiW).
 This conditional VAE model of this step is used to demonstrate how to use ML inference in Geant4. **[Par04](https://gitlab.cern.ch/geant4/geant4/-/tree/master/examples/extended/parameterisations/Par04)** is a Geant4 example which demonstrates how to infer energies using the trained VAE model.
 More details on the example are given in [Geant4 section](/docs/G4_Inference/G4_examples).

 ### Meta-learning